gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 So no UX change to these.

-In single port mode, using native clients to connect to Teleport Proxy directly with `tsh db env/config` will NOT work through load balancers.
+In single port mode, using native database clients to connect to Teleport Proxy directly with `tsh db env/config` will NOT work through load balancers.
 Users can use one of the above methods instead.

 #### 2 - Application Access UX